-- Some retailers, such as BestBuy, will offer coupons or discounts on replacement items when you bring these items back to the store for proper recycling.
+Some retailers, such as BestBuy, offer coupons or discounts on replacement items when you bring these items back to the store for proper recycling.

-- Check with your township – Municipal sites may accept these items at certain times of the year for approved disposal.
+Check with your local government’s disposal facilities – municipal sites may accept these items at certain times of the year for approved disposal.

 Many municipalities have drop-off programs for these types of waste.
 Contact your municipality for upcoming events.